DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/11_glossary.md

 A standard system of codes inserted in a text-based document to define formatting instructions (such as bold, italics, etc.), structuring instructions (such as chapters, headings, references, etc.) and various other elements such as images, hyperlinks, etc. These elements will be processed by software in order to properly render the document as intended by the author or designer.

 #####Markup language
 A clearly defined system of markup elements.
-As with human languages, each markup language has its own rules of grammar and syntax.
+As with human languages, each markup language has its own rules of vocabulary and syntax.

 #####Metadata
 Standardized descriptors of data in a particular document (author, creation date, etc.)